-Individual employees can have a big impact in small and medium sized businesses, which is why planning well for recruitment from the start is vital – beginning with creating an effective job description for your roles and a stardardised approach across your business.
+Individual employees can have a big impact in small and medium-sized businesses, which is why planning well for recruitment from the start is vital – beginning with creating an effective job description for your roles and a standardised approach across your business.

 Job description checklist